-As I began teaching prophetic dance more prolifically, people wanted to know how to see, hear, or feel?
-Years ago, I used to think, "I'll never be able to prophesy like those seasoned prophets…".
-However, the Lord encouraged me through wonderful mentors.
+As I began teaching prophetic dance more prolifically, people wanted to know how to see, hear, or feel.
+Years ago, I used to think, "I'll never be able to prophesy like those seasoned prophets…" However, the Lord encouraged me through wonderful mentors.
 Being in the environment of a prophetic anointing helped, too.
 So I asked the Lord to help me and I began to practice.

 I had been getting visions when I prayed anyway, but didn't quite know what they were or what to do with them.
 By God's design, I was blessed to have the most precious fifteen minutes of private teaching time with a famous prophetess from England, and she enlightened me as to how to "prophesy the vision".
 She told me how to say what I saw, so others may be blessed, by simply describing what I saw, in fashion that would be clear to the hearer, almost like telling a story, and trust Holy Spirit to fill in the blanks.
 It seemed so easy when she described it, but I was still VERY cautious, as I really wanted to be sure I was hearing from God.
 My eyes were then opened.

-I was also blessed to be able visit a strong prophetic training church, where I taught various forms of dance for a number of years (during their arts conferences).
+I was also blessed to be able to visit a strong prophetic training church, where I taught various forms of dance for a number of years (during their arts conferences).
 It was there that I got more intense training by observation, being in the environment, and being under their prophetic mantel.
 I learned many of the "activation" (stirring up the gift and learn by doing) exercises for prophesy there.
 Then the Lord showed me how to turn them into movement or dance.